renatoathaydes/parcey/README.md

     integer(), spaces(), integer(), spaces(), integer() };

-> spaces() parses white-spaces, including new lines and tabs, discarding the results

 value contents2 = parser2.parse("10  20 30 40  50");
 assert(is ParseSuccess<{Integer*}> contents2);
 assert(contents2.result.sequence() == [10, 20, 30]);
 ```

+> spaces() parses white-spaces, including new lines and tabs, discarding the results.

 Notice that only the 3 first Integers are parsed, because once all the parsers are satisfied, they have no reason to continue parsing the input!